-“I’m not sure yet.
-Maybe we’re getting closer to the real world, or maybe we’ve been noticed by something and we’re in a lot of trouble.
+“I’m not sure.
+Maybe we’re getting closer to the real world, or maybe we’ve in a lot of trouble.
 Either way, stay alert.
-We don’t want to miss an opportunity, or get caught off guard.”
+We don’t want to miss an opportunity or get caught off guard.”

-It occurred to Rocca that he couldn’t feel the soldiers, he couldn’t feel where they were or what they were doing.
-When he reached out for them, they just slipped away.
-Rocca hoped that he was right and that this meant they really were coming closer to home, but that hope was quickly losing ground to a growing dread that something was very, very wrong.
+It occurred to Rocca that he couldn’t feel the soldiers.
+He couldn’t feel where they were, nor what they were doing.
+When he reached out for them they just slipped away.
+Rocca hoped this meant they really were coming closer to home, but that hope was quickly losing ground to a growing dread that something was very, very wrong.

-Rocca moved up alongside Kwame as they neared a set of stairs.
-He leaned over to give voice to his trepidation just as a bullet bored through the Brass Man’s chest, his zeal erupting against the wall as his unrealized scream tore from the lips of the girl behind him.
+Rocca moved up alongside Kwame as they came upon south stairwell.
+He leaned over to give voice to his trepidation just as a bullet burst through the Brass Man’s chest, his zeal erupting against the wall as his unrealized scream tore from the lips of the girl behind him.

 Muzzle flashes flared from both sides as the soldiers came out from around the corner.
 Rocca pushed Courage to the floor without thinking and returned fire.
 His shots intentionally connected only with kevlar plates, sending two of the five soldiers reeling back as bullets curved around his will and struck the wall behind him.
-One of the hostages broke away and sprinted directly into the line of fire.
-The girl who had screamed put a hole in his spine before taking one in the chest herself.
-In another heartbeat and burst of gun fire the exchange ended.
+The hostage broke away and sprinted directly into the line of fire.
+Courage’s sister put a hole in his spine before taking one in the chest herself.
+In another heartbeat and burst of gunfire the exchange ended.

 The heavily muted world around him pulsed and burned as adrenaline tore through Rocca’s veins.
-Far away, Courage shook and shouted at the motionless and wide-eyed girl who had shot the fleeing hostage.
-The remaining hostage shared the hard floor with only corpses, crying and curled up with her eyes shut.
-No one else still stood on either side.
+Far away, Courage shook and shouted at the motionless form of his sister, no one else still stood on either side.
 When the adrenaline began to ebb, the world rocketed back into focus with a sudden, sickening impact.

-Rocca didn’t bother to check the sea of empty hourglasses for pulses, and sought out Kwame instead.
+Rocca didn’t bother to check the sea of spent hourglasses for pulses as he rushed over to Kwame.
 He found his friend on the floor gasping for breath, his clothing splattered with blood.
 Rocca went down to one knee beside him, skillfully shouldering his weapon without a thought.